 So, keep your water bucket and your new bait ready for the next catch.

-If you want to have a tasty warm meal on your dinner table, grab your ultra-light rod, and go perch fishing.
+If you want to have a tasty warm meal on your dinner table, grab your ultra-light rod with an ultralight spinning reel, and go perch fishing.

 The first thing to learn about fishing is to be patient.
 Perch fishing is the ideal sport for beginners and safe for bringing children along.
 We can all agree that patience is the perfect lesson to teach to your kids.